thecodingmachine/docker-images-php/README.md

-# Fat Docker PHP images
+# General purpose PHP images for Docker

-This repository contains a set of **fat** general purpose PHP images for Docker.
+This repository contains a set of **fat**, developer-friendly, general purpose PHP images for Docker.

 Fat?
 It means the images come with the most common PHP extensions.